Contesting A Will in NSW

-- That the deceased was unduly influenced in making the Will; or
+- The deceased was unduly influenced in making the will; or

 Was there any trickery, force, pressure or fear involved when making the will?

-If you believe that any of the above options may apply to you, please call us on 1300 038 223
+If you believe that any of the above may apply to your situation, please call us on 1300 038 223

 According to section 60(2) of the Succession Act 2006, the evidence that a court may consider is as follows: